Executive AI Search & Social Visibility Diagnostic

 | Should Ora improve location-specific positioning? | Palm Jumeirah is a premium differentiator that can support high-intent local and expat searches. | Add Palm Jumeirah and Dubai-specific service language to priority pages. | High |

-Public sources used: Ora Face Clinic website, Ora treatments page, BookBeauty listing, Derma One dermal fillers page, Meta for Business Creator Marketplace information.
+Public sources used: Ora Face Clinic website, Ora treatments page, BookBeauty listing, Derma One dermal fillers page, Meta for Business Creator Marketplace information, Ora Instagram, SKIN111 Instagram, Derma One Instagram, Lucia Clinic Instagram, Euromed Clinic Instagram.